pyroll-project/pyroll-docs/docs/core/units/transport/index.md

 )
 ```

-The hook {py:attr}`Transport.duration` is the most important property of a transport.
+The hook {py:attr}`Transport.duration` is the most important property of transport.
 It defines the temporal extent of the transport.
 An alternative way of defining the extent is a combination of the spatial extent {py:attr}`Transport.length` and the material flow velocity.